 - IP/Host Reputation and Intelligence: By leveraging Extrahop's in-depth knowledge about networking and global customer deployment, this component is able to improve accuracy and enrich the context of north-south detections utilizing the reputation and intelligence of external IPs and hosts involved.

 Machine learning is not magic, and not all machine learning is created equal.
 Understanding the inner workings of machine learning systems that you rely upon is important, especially for mission critical tasks like cybersecurity detection and response.
 When you are considering buying a product that touts machine learning as a central mechanism for its functionality, it is worth doing some critical thinking and digging into the important details, including:

 - What data sources do these machine learning systems leverage?

-- How are these ML models built, managed, and updated to assure they keep up with the rapid pace of change in our dynamic environment?
+- How are these ML models built, managed, and updated to assure they keep up with the rapid pace of change in your dynamic environment?

-- Is ML the right way to solve this problem?
+- Does the vendor tout a "magic algorithm" that solves all problems?
 Will ML just create more friction for my business and people, or will it actually augment my staff's ability to succeed in their work?